 - Start multi-core SoC prototyping earlier and achieve high-performance execution of system-level models with directly connected real-world hardware interfaces

-- Partition SoC design blocks between virtual and FPGA-based prototype environments to maximize overall prototype performance
+- Partition SoC design blocks between prototype environments to maximize overall prototype performance

-- Improve debug visibility and control of software under development through the Virtualizer-based environment
+- Improve debug observability and control of software under development through the Virtualizer-based environment

-- Accelerate system bring-up by using virtual prototyping for new design blocks and FPGA-based prototyping for existing logic
+- Accelerate system bring-up by using virtual prototyping for new design blocks and physical prototyping for existing logic

 - Easily integrate high-performance ARM® Cortex™ processor models, transactors for ARM AMBA® interconnect and Synopsys DesignWare® IP with the rest of your design into a single hybrid prototype

-Transactors for data exchange between virtual and FPGA-based prototypes are available for HAPS-80, HAPS-70, or HAPS-DX Series systems.
+Transactors for data exchange between virtual and physical prototypes are available for HAPS-80, HAPS-70, or HAPS-DX systems.
 ProtoCompiler is a comprehensive set of software tools and libraries to support hybrid prototyping or transaction-based verification.